kevinsupendi/intern-pendi/Documentation/quickstart.md

 3. Configure the cloud provider resource bracket in gce.tf, change credentials, project and region.
 Here is how to get gce json credentials
 [here](https://www.terraform.io/docs/providers/google/index.html#authentication-json-file), change the file path to your liking
 4. Configure filepath for SSH public key in each etcd, master, node component inside the metadata block.
 Change the following with your own username and your filepath
     ```
     metadata {
       block-project-ssh-keys="true"
       ssh-keys = "pendi:${file("~/.ssh/id_rsa.pub")}"
     }
     ```

-5. Edit variables.tf to change the number of etcd, master and node instances
+5. Edit variables.tf to change the number of master instances (default 1)
 6. Now open terminal in the same directory, run command :

     ```